olexnzarov/perehliadach/README.md

 You can open and verify ASiC files with CAdES signatures.
 See the [Validation Matrix](#validation-matrix) section for more information on the supported and tested formats.

-## Releases
+## Download

-Check out the latest pre-built versions on the [Releases](https://github.com/alexnzarov/perehliadach/releases) page.
-They are built from the source code in this repository using GitHub Actions.
+Check out the latest pre-built version on the [Releases](https://github.com/alexnzarov/perehliadach/releases) page.
+It is built from the source code in this repository using GitHub Actions.

 If you want to build the application yourself, see the [Building](#building) section for instructions on how to do it.